wspitch/wspitch.github.io/_pages/about.md

 ### Recent News

-March 2024, received an M.S. in HCDE (concurrent with Ph.D.)
+Mar 2024, received an M.S. in HCDE (concurrent with Ph.D.)

+Nov 2023, presented and passed my preliminary exam

 Jun 2023, finished the first year of my Ph.D.